Ultimate NYC Bucket List

 Here are some of the best activities around the city to add to your NYC bucket list.

-Tip: If you’re a tourist visiting New York for a limited amount of time, consider getting the New York Pass.
-You get access to dozens of attractions for one discounted price, and it can save you a ton of money when checking items off your NYC bucket list.
+NYC Bucket List Tip for First Timers: If you’re a tourist visiting New York for the first time, consider buying The New York Pass, which gets you into 100+ attractions for one discounted price.
 Read my full review of the New York Pass here.

 Go to an observation deck.
 Between the Empire State Building and the Top of the Rock, my vote is for the Top of the Rock because you’ll be able to actually see the iconic Empire State Building against the skyline.
 I also recommend going at sunset for the best views!